zhemao/zhemao.github.com/_posts/2012-08-20-information-security.markdown

     dd if=/dev/urandom of=/dev/sda bs=1M

 Where /dev/sda can be replaced with whatever drive or partition you want to erase.
-If you don't have a Linux live USB handy, or aren't familiar with the command line, you should do some searching for the method that will work best for you.
+If you don't have a Linux live USB handy or aren't familiar with the command line, you should do some searching for the method that will work best for you.